Cairl/CS2-Font-Changer/README.md

 ## 🎮 Overview

 CS2 Font Changer allows you to customize your Counter-Strike 2 gaming experience by easily changing in-game fonts.
-Whether you want better readability or a more personalized look, our tool makes it simple and safe.
+Whether you want better readability or a more personalized look, this tool makes it simple and safe.

 ## ⭐ Key Features